 Nextgen – California

-I have been working at NextGen full-time (more than an year)Pros
+I worked at NextGen full-time (More than a year)